theblcl/Minimal-Phone-Guide/docs/starting.md

 # Getting Started

+## Setting Up Your Sim
+user tc64 typed it up nicely
+Just a PSA to anyone trying to get this phone working on T-mobile — if you have an iPhone 14, US model (which is eSIM only) and are trying to switch to Minimal which needs a physical SIM, I couldn't activate it directly because T-mobile is convinced that this phone is "not an unlocked device" LOL.

+This means that in order to switch from iPhone 14 to Minimal, you have to have a third "temporary" phone (i'm using some old iPhone SE) that you activate the physical SIM on instead, and then swap the SIM card to the Minimal later

+(if you've always been using a physical SIM it will work fine — this is relevant specifically for people switching from eSIM-only devices)

 ## Android Setup
 Follow the prompts on the screen to set up the device.
 There are a few things to note: